top of page

 Banned From Lawrence

-Though officially welcomed as an economic solution to the waning economy and promised equal justice, soon after the Chinese established in Lawrence, the Lawrence Town Council passed a by-law restricting Chinese business operations within the town boundaries.
-European residents were uncomfortable with the foreigners, concerned about business competition and frowned on the hubbub of Chinese activity on the Sabbath, the Chinese miners' day off in town (shopping for provisions, eating out, gambling and general conviviality).
-It was suggested that the Chinese rent a piece of Crown land 1.2 km west of Lawrence, adjacent to the Lawrence-Beaumont Highway, to set up camp - which they agreed to.
-The land was swampy, so they first had to drain it before laying out roads, boring wells and building.
-While onerous to establish, the Chinese were probably not unhappy that they had their own settlement where they could go about their business.
+It was suggested that the Chinese rent a piece of Crown land 1.2 km west of Lawrence, along the Lawrence-Beaumont Highway, to set up camp - which they agreed to.
+The site was swampy, so the Chinese settlers first had to drain it before laying out roads, boring wells and building.
+While onerous to establish, they were probably not unhappy that they had their own settlement where they could go about their business.

 A Chinese Village